 Nicodemus, hiding from prying eyes, seeking answers, looks for Jesus at night.
 The Samaritan woman, hiding from judgmental eyes, seeking water, is found by Jesus in the heat of the day.
 Nicodemus, the teacher of Israel, doesn’t step out into the open until Jesus is dead.
 The unnamed woman at the well gains the courage to be exposed as a believer in a single encounter.
 Of course Nicodemus had a lot to lose while the woman at the well never had anything to begin with.
-Even so she is just as confused over the meaning of living water as the teacher of Israel was with being born again.
+Even so she is just as confused over the meaning of living water as the teacher of Israel was about being born again.
 But where Nicodemus goes away perplexed everything comes into focus for her when Jesus tells her, “I am he.”
 She says she came to believe because “he told me everything I had ever done” but I imagine the people of Sychar kept track of her history and reminded her of it on a regular basis.
 It must be that Jesus told her story differently than the people of Sychar she was avoiding.
 Jesus knew all the things that labeled her as less than respectable but spoke to her as if none of that mattered.
 Without knowing it she was drinking deeply at the well of living water.
 When she realized her thirst was quenched she did what Jesus did.
-He did not hold her infidelity against her and she did not hold their hatred of her against them but went to find those who made her draw water in the heat of the day with the good news, “everyone who drinks of this water will never thirst again.”
+He did not hold her infidelity against her and she did not hold their hatred against them but went to find those who made her draw water in the heat of the day with the good news, “everyone who drinks of this water will never thirst again.”
 No doubt she went back to the man who wasn’t her husband.
 There were not many options in the first century for a woman married five times.
 But then the woman who went to the well at noon was not the same woman who came home that night and one hopes the city of Sychar, noticing the difference, was changed as well.